 To increase participation in lessons and improve the provision of clubs, inter and intra-school competitions.

-With the sports funding only currently being guaranteed for the next two years, as a school we need to think carefully about the sustainability of the funding and how it will improve provision for PE not just over the next two years, but well into the future.
+With the sports funding being guaranteed until 2020, as a school we need to think carefully about the sustainability of the funding and how it will improve provision for PE not just over the next two years, but well into the future.
 By investing in high quality resources and equipment now, we can make sure that the quality and breadth of PE and sport provision is improved both in the short term, and for the foreseeable future.
-It will also mean that the funding for the academic year 2015/16 can be invested in other areas to improve PE.
+It will also mean that the funding for the academic year 2017/18 can be invested in other areas to improve PE.

-The funding for 2017/18 will be allocated differently.
-Some areas already identified are:
+The funding for 2018/19 will be allocated to these areas:

 Subsidising after school clubs for sport.